niartenyaw/dcos-docs-site/pages/1.13/security/oss/login/service-login/index.md

 layout: layout.pug
 navigationTitle:  Service Login
 title: Service Login
-excerpt: Log in to DC/OS as a service
+excerpt: Logging in to DC/OS as a service
 menuWeight: 30

 ---